DRMacIver/docs/thinking/becoming-effective/index.markdown

 * They’re easy to fix when they’re wrong.
 And mental models will be wrong, all the time.
 The chances of you always being able to perfectly predict things are basically zero.
 An explicit mental model you can just patch, but adjusting your intuitions is much harder.
 * You can explain your reasoning to other people.
 This is especially useful when you’re stuck and want to talk a problem through with someone else.

-So both types of mental models have costs and benefits.
-So which do we choose?
+So both types of mental models have costs and benefits, which means we're going to end up wanting to use a mix of the two.

-Answer: Both!

 Once you think of mental models in terms of being able to predict how things behave instead of truth about how things work you can realise that having multiple mental models of how something works is not only fine but often useful: You can cross check them against eachother to see if they make different predictions, you can use whichever is cheapest when the decision doesn’t matter very much or most accurate when it does.